Amalgam3124/token-scope-bot/readme.md

 /import 0xabcd...         # Import existing wallet
 /balance ethereum         # Check ETH balance
-/balance base 0x1234...   # Check specific token balance /delete                   # Delete wallet
+/balance base 0x1234...   # Check specific token balance /buy ethereum 0x1234...
+0.1  # Buy tokens
+/delete                   # Delete wallet
 ```

+### Token Buying
+The `/buy` command allows you to purchase tokens using your wallet.
+The process includes:
+1. **Estimation**: Get an estimate of how many tokens you'll receive
+2. **Confirmation**: Review the transaction details and confirm
+3. **Execution**: Execute the buy transaction (simulated for demo purposes)

+**🚀 Real Transactions**: The implementation now uses real 1inch API for token swaps on the blockchain.
+Make sure you have sufficient ETH balance and understand the risks involved.

 ---